The Politics

 In the U.S.:

 Innovative Potential doesn't qualify for grant programs because it is not 51% owned by a U.S. citizen.
-That's a policy failure because Innovative Potential is legally the only entity in the U.S. that is capable of building or using the device.
+That's a dangerous U.S. policy because Innovative Potential is legally the only entity in the U.S. that is capable of building or using the device.
 Innovative Potential looks for qualified U.S. citizen-owned partners to license-to and build with, but finds only boutique engineering firms without the capacity or interest to participate in the grant writing to pay themselves.
+The university problem still stands in the U.S..

 So what's the solution?